 My take.
 She probably saw ‘high-functioning’ and thought that meant I wasn’t autistic, to begin with, didn’t want to learn how my disorder affects me, wanted to stay ignorant and listen to the stigmas.

 Disregarding what I and my mom tried telling her.
-How can you learn about autism but not listen to someone who has the disorder?
+How can you learn about autism but not listen to someone who has it?
 This is what makes me mad.
 People who don’t want to learn about autism and rather stay arrogant and listen to stigmas and myths rather than FACTS.

 Quote on quote “High-functioning” autistic people get ignored because of misinformation and myths.
 We need to get rid of these labels.